microsoft/sqlworkshops/AzureSQLLabs/Lab-MigratingToAzureSQLManagedInstance.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b><a name="Activity-4">Activity 4: Retrieve SQL MI, SQL Server 2008 VM, and service principal connection information</b></p></a>

+> **Note**:
+> If you're doing this lab as part of a workshop and were provided an environment to use, this step has already been completed.
+You can review, but **there is nothing you need to do**.
+Please refer to instructor guidance.

 In this task, you will use the Azure Cloud shell to retrieve the information necessary to connect to your SQL MI and SqlServer2008 VM from DMS.

 <p><img style="margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/checkmark.png?raw=true"><b>Steps</b></p>